Design trends

 5. Remove all unnecessary parts that don’t belong to your design.

-Step 4: Prepare the Shirt and Workspace
+Step 4: Prepare the shirt and workspace

 Just like with transfer paper printing, you’ll need a flat, sturdy surface, a wrinkle-free t-shirt, and an iron – or a heat press once your t-shirt printing business takes off.